Migrate Hyper-V VMs to Azure

 If you didn't follow the second tutorial to assess Hyper-V VMs, you need to follow these instructions to set up an Azure Migrate project, and add the Azure Migrate Server Migration tool to the project.

-If you followed the second tutorial and already have an Azure Migrate project set-up, add the Azure Migrate Server Migration tool as follows:
+If you followed the second tutorial and already have an Azure Migrate project, add the Azure Migrate: Server Migration tool as follows:

 In the Azure Migrate project, click Overview.

 In Discover, assess, and migration servers, click Assess and migrate servers.

 In Migration tools, select Click here to add a migration tool when you are ready to migrate.